vincefn/pyvkfft/README.rst

 - Allows up to 8 FFT dimensions (can be increased by using ``VKFFT_MAX_FFT_DIMENSIONS`` when installing).
 - arrays can be have more dimensions than the FFT (batch transforms).
+- Options are available to tune (manually or automatically) the performance for specific GPUs.
 - arbitrary array size, using Bluestein algorithm for prime numbers>13 (note that in this case the performance can be significantly lower, up to ~4x, depending on the transform size, see example performance plot below).
 Now also uses Rader's FFT algorithm for primes from